WilliamSampson44444/Otter-Weather/README.md

     * This script will automatically run app.py via Flask.

 #### Powershell
-Enter the command `.\flaskrun.ps1` into your Powershell, and press enter.
+While in the directory of the Otter Weather app, enter the command `.\flaskrun.ps1` into your Powershell, and press enter.

 ### Accesing Webpage
 In your browser, enter whatever local IP Flask has chosen for the app and press enter.